Singing while playing guitar is no easy feat. In fact, some of the most talented players can start making mistakes when singing is involved.

 Just as you started to play your instrument with simple songs, you should pick easier songs to sing to at the start.
 You most likely have plenty of songs you know the lyrics to inside out, so see if they are also easy to sing and to play.
 You can also find some great song suggestions in our guide on singing better.

 You definitely want to find the songs you are familiar with – either singing them or playing them with your instrument.
 You do not want to end up in a situation where you are both learning to play the song and memorizing the lyrics and tune at the same time.

 Master The Basics Of The Instrument You’ll Be Singing With

 When you begin practicing the song, it might be a good idea to simply play the basic chords of the song while singing.
-So, if you are playing the piano and you want to sing All About That Bass, don’t play the whole melody of the song.
-Just play the essential chords of A, B minor, E and A, and sing.
+So, if you are playing the guitar and you want to sing All About That Bass, don’t play the whole melody of the song.
+Just play the essential chords and sing.
 Once the singing starts to sound good and you can play the notes without constantly checking the keys, you can try playing the whole thing.

 The same goes for other instruments, such as the guitar.
 Just strum the basic chords first and move on to adding licks later on.

 One of the problems many beginners encounter is staying in the right beat.
 It’s easy to start singing a lot faster or slow down the pace as you play and sing at the same time.